Why Halo: Reach was one of the defining shooters of the last few years.

 Still, you’re there to save the day and as dire as the circumstances might be, your character typically feels powerful even if they’re not quite in control of the situation.

 That’s not the case in Halo: Reach.
-Sure, you’re a seven foot tall super soldier but from the very beginning of Bungie‘s last entry in the Halo series it’s clear the odds are stacked against you.
+Sure, you’re a seven-foot tall super soldier but from the very beginning of Bungie‘s last entry in the Halo series, it’s clear the odds are stacked against you.
 Noble 6 is not the world-saver Master Chief is, this Spartan‘s futile duty is to fend off the Covenant invasion and make the final, ultimate sacrifice.

 There aren’t many games that ask this of players and there certainly aren’t many shooters that make the sense of gravitas and hopeless desperation so abundantly clear as Bungie did in Halo: Reach.
-Even within the Halo series the feeling of humanity’s hopeless struggle against an impeccable alien foe is rarely as apparent.
+Even within the Halo franchise, the feeling of humanity’s hopeless struggle against an impeccable alien foe is rarely as apparent.

-This sensation is clear from early within the second mission of the game – Winter Contingency.
-Technically, Noble Actual, the game’s opening cinematic, is a mission.
+This sensation is clear from early within the second mission of the game – Winter Contingency (technically, Noble Actual, the game’s opening cinematic, is a mission).
 Your communications are cut off from UNSC command and immediately there is a sense of isolation.
 Soon you encounter a farmer who relays the situation – there are Covenant forces on the planet.

 “Not here, not Reach,” Jorge whispers.